Mowafak2001/CSC-398-Project/README.md

 Shots on Target (×1.5): Indicates the accuracy.
 Big Chances Missed (×-2): Penalty for missing significant opportunities which could hurt team outcomes.
 Goal Conversion % (+1): It shows the efficiency in converting opportunities into goals.

+This project was a collaborative effort by our entire team Mowafak Seidahmed, Massour ourobode, and Ricardo Carneiro.
+We worked together on all aspects of the project, from planning and development to testing and presentation preparation.

+linear regression is added in the colab code.